danny-vo/pex-web-backend-technical-challenge/README.md

 #### Software Solution
 At the very top level of the application, it is driven by a simple `http.ListenAndServe` which props up the routes and handlers to the outside world.
 This `ListenAndServe` function will run and "block" until an error occurs in which case it exits upon returning an error value.

-To mitigate the eternal disruption and shutdown of the application within the code base itself, I thus wrapped the aforementioned function and any server initializations within a `run` function.
+To mitigate the permanent disruption and shutdown of the application within the code base itself, I thus wrapped the aforementioned function and any server initializations within a `run` function.
 ```go
 func run() error {
 	var err error = nil